BrNi05/vscpa/README.md

         - Select if nested headers and .cpp/.c files should be included in compilation.
             - VSCPA ignores folders that has `vscpa_ignore` in their names during this process.
         - Enter macros that should be defined at project scope.
 Use `,` marks to separate them.
+            - If none, just press ENTER.
         - Enter compiler args separated by `,` characters.
 Spaces and dashes are automatically removed from the input string.
+            - If none, just press ENTER.
         - Enter the output executable name.
         - Select console appearance (external / VS Code Terminal).
 - If new folders and files were added to the project, or other compilations settings are needed, follow the steps above.
 The generated files will be overwritten.